Basile Dubois

 During my PhD, my principal area of interest went from corporate governance to the impact of unconventional monetary policy on financial intermediation and banking.
 I will discuss each in detail, starting with my JMP, then outline my research agenda for the next few years.

 The core argument of my research in this area is that unconventional monetary policy entails hidden costs and complex ripple effects that decision-makers should consider.
-This necessitates careful structural modeling for proper evaluation.
+Proper policy evaluation necessitates careful structural modeling.
 In the context of this research, I have been granted access to confidential Banque de France data on securities holdings, bank balance sheets, as well as to the French credit registry.

 My Job Market Paper, written jointly with Paul Rintamaki, a PhD student at Aalto University, explores how Basel III regulation interacts with excess liquidity resulting from Large Scale Asset Purchases.
 These asset purchases have significantly increased the reserves held by banks, which, in the Eurozone, cannot be drained from the banking system.
 This situation creates a crowding-out effect, where banks are compelled to sell securities and reduce loan issuance due to balance sheet constraints imposed by Basel III.
-This undermines the intended expansionary effects of Quantitative Easing.
+Such an outcome undermines the intended expansionary impact of Quantitative Easing.

 The paper makes several key contributions: